-At Lord Commercial Lawyers we understand the issues and have experience in protecting intellectual property and enforcing your rights.
+As intellectual property lawyers we understand the issues and have experience in protecting intellectual property and enforcing your rights.
 We can help you to manage your intellectual property efficiently and cost effectively to put your business on a solid foundation.
-We recognise that sometimes it is better to secure the future use of a business’ intellectual property rather than litigating over the past infringement by a third party.
-Notwithstanding that recognition of commercial reality we have extensive litigation experience with Andrew Lord.

-Our experience in intellectual property covers the entire field of registered and common law rights.
-We have advised clients on the registration of trade marks, designs, plant breeder’s rights and patents and filed applications for the registration of all of those rights except patents.
+Our experience as intellectual property lawyers covers the entire field of registered and common law rights.
+We have advised clients on the registration of trade marks, designs, plant breeder’s rights and patents.

 Copyright in Australia vests in original works upon the creation of those works and their reduction to a material form.
 This means that when an author writes a novel, film script or a news article or a photographer captures an image or records a scene on a video then copyright comes into existence at that time.
 The default position under the law is that the author is the owner of the copyright unless there is some contract (eg employment contract) that provides otherwise.